X-Dome 1+

 Pole Set: Regular

-Due to exceptional interest our first batch of the X-Dome 1+ has sold out.
-Our second batch shipping in April is available on pre-order now.
-You can also sign up to be notified when the X-Dome is in stock, but upcoming batches are expected to sell out before they arrive:
+Due to high interest the new X-Dome 1+ is currently sold out.
+It is available on pre-order for the regular interior version (ships June) and solid interior version (ships April).
+You can also sign up to be notified when the X-Dome is available in stock but the upcoming batches are expected to sell out before they arrive:

 Pinnacle of Freestanding Tent Design

-The X-Dome™ 1+ is a generously sized one person freestanding tent made by combining our unique X-Mid floorplan with a maximally weight and strength efficient pole set design to create an ultralight freestanding tent with unprecedented stormworthiness, spaciousness, and simplicity.
-At just 35 oz (985 g), the X-Dome 1+ is amongst the lightest fully freestanding doublewall tents in the world, while being far more spacious, several times stronger, and more user friendly than comparable tents.
-It is the ideal shelter for any solo hiker preferring a freestanding tent.
+The X-Dome™ 1+ is a generously sized one person freestanding tent made by combining our unique X-Mid floorplan with a maximally weight and strength efficient pole set to improve spaciousness, stormworthiness, and simplicity in an ultralight tent.
+At just 35 oz (985 g), the X-Dome 1+ is amongst the lightest fully freestanding doublewall tents in the world, while being more spacious, stronger, and more user friendly than comparable tents.
+It is the ideal 3+ season shelter for any solo hiker preferring a freestanding tent.

-The patent pending X-Dome 1+ achieves unprecedented strength for the weight through its unique geometry, use of carbon fiber tubing, high tenacity silpoly fabric, and a pole set designed for optimal structural efficiency via larger diameter spine tubing.
-The result is an extremely capable shelter with 3x the strength of many other ultralight tents.
+The patent pending X-Dome 1+ achieves improved strength for an ultralight tent through its unique geometry, use of carbon fiber tubing, high tenacity silpoly fabric, and a pole set designed for optimal structural efficiency via larger diameter spine tubing.
+The result is a highly capable shelter with up to 3x the strength of other ultralight tents.

-While the outright strength of the X-Dome 1+ is impressive, what matters more to us is "practical stormworthiness" - how liveable the tent is in tough conditions.
+What matters more to us though than outright strength is "practical stormworthiness" - how liveable the tent is in tough conditions.
 Here the X-Dome excels with an overhanging doorway (so rain doesn't fall inside), a natural fly first pitch (to keep the interior dry during setup in the rain), 100% polyester fabric (non-sag and dries fast), dual large peak vents (to minimize condensation), and double wall protection.
 No other ultralight freestanding tent can claim this list.
-There is also a generously sized interior and vestibule to comfortably ride out the storm, an awning that shelters the vestibule even when both fly doors are open, and a fly that extends low to the ground to block drafts and rain splatter.

 SPACIOUS